knapo/a9n/README.md

 ## Custom and multiple configuration files

-If you want to scope configuration you may split to multiple files.
-All files from `config/a9n` are loaded by default, but you may pass custom paths as an argument to `A9n.load` e.g. `A9n.load('lib/facebook/api.yml', 'config/mongoid.yml')`.
-In such cases config items are accessialbe via scope consistient with the file name.
+If you want to split configuration, you can use multiple files.
+All files from `config/a9n` are loaded by default, but you may pass custom paths as an argument to `A9n.load` e.g. `A9n.load('config/facebook.yml', 'config/mongoid.yml')`.
+In such cases config items are accessible through the scope consistent with the file name.

 E.g. if you have `config/a9n/mandrill.yml`: